A Note On Consent And Boundaries

 Product Format Considerations

-Cannabis-infused topicals for intimate use.
-Some NYS-licensed products are formulated for topical intimate application.
-These typically combine cannabinoids with other plant-based ingredients.
-Check the product description and the lubricant compatibility before use.
+Some licensed New York products are made for topical intimate use and combine cannabinoids with other plant ingredients.
+Read the product description and check compatibility before use.

 Cannabis And Contraception